-One thing you can count on in any McKinsey consultant – they’re trained to attack a problem in a certain way.
-The firm is diligent about preserving a certain set of values and code of behavior among consultants – it’s like an underlying software program they’ve all downloaded into their brains.
-It’s what defines the culture at McKinsey.
-It’s also what consultants like former McKinsey & Co. partner Betsy Ziegler-turned-Kellogg Dean of Students say they miss the most when they leave.
+One thing you can count on when interacting with a McKinsey consultant – they’re trained to attack a problem in a certain way.
+The firm is diligent about preserving its hypothesis-driven mindset (founded on The Pyramid Principle) across its growing team.
+It’s like an underlying software program every McKinsey consultant has downloaded into their brains, and is what defines the culture at McKinsey.
+It’s also what consultants like former McKinsey & Co.
+Partner-turned-Kellogg Dean of Students Betsy Ziegler say they miss the most when they leave.

 McKinsey staffs globally, which means that you’ll work on project engagements with 5-6 member teams pulled from locations around the world.
-As such, sign up for your favorite frequent flyer programs and expect to travel 100%.
+As such, sign up for your favorite frequent flyer programs and expect to travel close 100% of the time.
 Even if a client doesn’t demand your presence on-site, you’ll need to fly to connect with your team.

 Boston Consulting Group (BCG)

 The second largest out of the MBB firms, Boston Consulting Group is known as an innovative thought leader in the consulting industry.
-The firm has roughly 18,500 employees across 90 offices around the world.
-The company generated $7.5B in revenue in 2018.
+The firm has roughly 21,000 employees across ~100 global offices.
+The company generates roughly $8.5B in annual revenue.

 Boston Consulting Group Organization